15 Travel F**K UPs

-Eventually we bought a flight that was direct to Seoul, our goal destination after China, but it was a massive headache.
-I had to jump through hoops to cancel my mess up booking and to top it off, we were stuck in terminal F in the Moscow airport for about 20 hours as we didn’t have Russia visas since it was just a layover!
+Eventually, we bought a flight that was direct to Seoul, our goal destination after China, but it was a massive headache.
+I had to jump through hoops to cancel my mess up the booking and to top it off, we were stuck in terminal F in the Moscow airport for about 20 hours as we didn’t have Russia visas since it was just a layover!
 Ridiculous…

-Traveling isn’t easy even for travel bloggers
+Travelling isn’t easy even for travel bloggers

 Disaster in Berlin

 After partying all night in Prague, a few hostel mates and I decided to hop the train to Berlin to see what that was like.
-By mid afternoon the next day (still no sleep) we had been up for over 30 hours straight and were hopped up on more coffee than I want to think about.
+By mid-afternoon the next day (still no sleep) we had been up for over 30 hours straight and were hopped up on more coffee than I want to think about.

 That coffee got it’s revenge, though, because shortly after leaving the Brandenburg Gate I felt a SIGNIFICANT bowel movement.
-Between the caffeine and the deliriousness of no sleep, I immediately developed a flop sweat and speed-walked, with clenched butt cheeks, to the nearest cafe I could find – which was over a kilometer away.
+Between the caffeine and the deliriousness of no sleep, I immediately developed a flop sweat and speed-walked, with clenched butt cheeks, to the nearest cafe I could find – which was over a kilometre away.